oran-testing/docs/rstFiles/rach_flood_attack.rst

     symb
     snr

-When the UE is run with the correct arguments, it will attempt to send valid RACH preambles using every sequence_index
+When the UE is run with the correct arguments, it will attempt to send valid RACH preambles using every sequence_index.

-More information on the RACH procedure can be found here: `sharetechnote <https://www.sharetechnote.com/html/5G/5G_RACH.html>`_
+More information on the RACH procedure can be found here: `sharetechnote <https://www.sharetechnote.com/html/5G/5G_RACH.html>`_.

 Configure Security Test
 ------------------------

-In your controller config, located in ``docker/controller/configs/`` add the following to the processes list:
+In your controller config, located in ``docker/controller/configs/``, add the following to the processes list:

 .. code-block:: yaml